How to be less sweaty.

 Have you ever wondered, why so many professional dancers actually dance with their jackets on?
 If you look at Nils Andrén or Steven Sayer or Ryan Francois, you will almost always see them social dance with their jackets on.
 (It's a different story for videos and lessons, but for those they can put on a new shirt before each show.)

 The reason is simple: You want to keep the sweat in, so it doesn't affect your partner.
-You want your clothing to take the most sweat possible, without looking and feeling wet.
+(You remember the Sponge Bob phenomena) You want your clothing to soak up the most sweat possible, without looking and feeling wet.

 So these are the layers I use for festivals and dress up parties:

 - Vintage jacket or vest

 Each layer is there to absorb as much sweat as possible, so you want there to be multiples of them, but not more than 3 or you will collapse under the heat.

 For more casual events I use 2 layers:

 - Dress shirt